WillyTheCoder53/CalculatorApp/README.md

 ## Introduction

-A very brief program that makes use of event-driven programming
+A very brief C# Windows Form App that makes use of event-driven programming.

 ## Screenshots